tkn-tub/ns3-gym/src/uan/doc/uan.rst

 The single packet energy consumption test do the following:

 * creates a two node network, one surface gateway and one fixed node at -500 m of depth
-* install the acoustic communication stack with energy consuption support into the nodes
+* install the acoustic communication stack with energy consumption support into the nodes
 * a packet is sent from the underwater node to the gateway
 * it is verified that both, the gateway and the fixed node, have consumed the expected amount of energy from their sources